Why did God cause 2 cherubim to be placed over the mercy-seat on the ark ?

 Then the temple of God in heaven was opened, and the ark of His covenant appeared in His temple.
 And there were flashes of lightning, and rumblings, and peals of thunder, and an earthquake, and a great hailstorm.
 Rev. 11:19

 Understanding the symbols helps us understand why the ark was kept in the Most Holy place, and the relevance to us today –

 |THE ARK & CHERUBIM||EXPLANATION|

 The cherubim on the ark were a symbol of the second Adam (Jesus) and the ‘woman’ of the new covenant.
 Their wings kept safe the things of God.
-In Eden, Adam and Eve failed to keep safe the things of God.
-They faced each other across the mercy seat of God.
-God and the covering blood of lamb/Jesus were between them.
-Their focus is on the things of God.
+They are in contrast to Adam and Eve who failed to keep safe the things of God.
+The cherubim faced each and their turning was toward the mercy seat of God.
+Cherubs keeps safe the things of God.

 Ruth 2:12 “The LORD recompense thy work, and a full reward be given thee of the LORD God of Israel, under whose wings thou art come to trust.”